Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 #### Websockets

 Websocket support was critical for this project as to enable the live updating feature.
 Creating a simple webpage that shows the data received through a websocket connection was easy enough, but the challenge was to get this data into PowerPoint.
 After loading the page in WebViewer, the websocket connection was not established.
 When tested within a browser the page worked fine.
 This was a limitation of the WebViewer add in for PowerPoint.

+// Include pages used for testing websocket connections and the results of those tests.

 ### Successes